 Minnesota Department of Revenue has granted a one-month deferment of sales tax for businesses affected by the state shutdown of bars, restaurants, and other places of public accommodation.
 This applies only to the sales and use tax payment due March 20, 2020.
 Payment will still be required on April 20, 2020.

 Families First Coronavirus Relief Act

-There are several tax implications from the Families First Coronavirus Relief Act (FFCRA), including a 100% tax credit for amounts paid out to employees under the FFCRA.
-Please note that this provision applies only to employers with 500 employees or less and there are certain other exemptions for employers with under 50 employees.
+There are several coronavirus tax changes from the Families First Coronavirus Relief Act (FFCRA), including a 100 percent tax credit for amounts paid out to employees under the FFCRA.
+Please note this provision applies only to employers with 500 employees or less and there are certain other exemptions for employers with under 50 employees.
 This legislation was enacted late in the day on March 18, 2020 and takes effect 15 days after enactment.
 The bill provides the following benefits to employees:

 - Employees who are on sick leave because they are sick can receive their full pay, up to $511 per day, or $5110 total.